joinpursuit/AC_4_Web/units/deepdive/lessons/es6_part1/es6_part1.md

 }
 ```

-Which can be boiled down even further:
+Which can be boiled down even further.
+Since the code within the function consists of an expression and nothig else, we can remove the curly braces and the return statement, and the expression will become the function's return value.

 ```js
 const getEvens = arr =>